PixelPaladin/cx-crt/README.md

 # cx-crt
-CRT shader module for Cerberus X
+A CRT shader module for Cerberus X.